fleetdm/fleet/articles/linux-disk-encryption-end-user.md

   - **Ubuntu Linux**: Look for the root (`/`) partition, and confirm it is marked as encrypted.
   - **Fedora Linux**: Ensure the `/` (root) and `/home` partitions are encrypted.

-3. **Escrow your key with Fleet**:
+## 3. Escrow your key with Fleet

   - Open Fleet Desktop.
 If your device is encrypted, you'll see a banner prompting you to escrow the key.
   - Click **Create key**.
 Enter your existing encryption passphrase when prompted.
   - Fleet will generate and securely store a new passphrase for recovery.

-4. **Confirm**:
-  - After completion, your encryption status will update to "verified" in Fleet Desktop, meaning that your recovery key has been successfully stored.
+Now, your encryption status will update to "verified" in Fleet Desktop, meaning that your recovery key has been successfully stored.